This guide will teach you to generate SSH key for authenticating Linux servers and applications that support SSH protocol using ssh-keygen.

 ssh-keygen

-is the utility to create SSH ssh keys.
-It is part of every Linux and MAC systems.
+is the utility to create SSH keys.
+It is part of every Linux and MAC system.

 You can use the man command below to understand the ssh-keygen